Managing Partner, MARN 9802862

-- As of April 2017, she is the Vice Chair of the Migration Law Committee of the Law Council of Australia
+Between April 2017 and April 2019 she was the Vice Chair of the Migration Law Committee of the Law Council of Australia

-- Member of the Law Institute of Victoria (LIV) Immigration and Administrative Law Specialisation Law Committee / past member of the Immigration Law Specialisation Committee (2003 – 2018)
+Member of the Law Institute of Victoria (LIV) Administrative Law Specialisation Law Committee / past member of the Immigration Law Specialisation Committee (2003 – 2018)

-- Member of the LIV Sports Law Committee from 2016 / Co-Chair of the LIV Sports Law Committee 2019
+Member of the LIV Sports Law Committee from 2016 / Co-Chair of the LIV Sports Law Committee 2019

 CFIL supervises a legacy caseload clinic as part of a joint venture between the ASRC and Maurice Blackburn after hours.
 Carina is a regular contributor to submissions about Bills in this area for the LIV and LCA and has appeared before numerous Australian Senate Committees.
 She is part of a group providing assistance on split family Applications – applications by refugees under the age of 18 who wished to bring family to Australia.
 She also writes the Student visa section of the Lexis Nexus Migration service.

 Carina is also a registered New Zealand Migration Adviser (201100036) and a member of the NZAMI.
 She has presented papers both in Australia and overseas and teaches both experienced and newly entered migration agents/lawyers.